hydraulic-institute/edb/source/06_section-VI/02_pump-curves.md

 ![Flows](./flows.png "Flows")

-## Affinity Laws
+## Affinity Rules

-Under the assumption that both pumps maintain the same efficiencies, the Affinity Laws show the relationships between pump parameters (flow, pressure/head, power) and pump characteristics (speed and impeller size).
-There are two parts to the Affinity Laws which vary by application; a change in speed while maintaining a constant impeller size or a change in impeller size while maintaining a constant speed.
+Under the assumption that both pumps maintain the same efficiencies, the Affinity Rules show the relationships between pump parameters (flow, pressure/head, power) and pump characteristics (speed and impeller size).
+There are two parts to the Affinity Rules which vary by application; a change in speed while maintaining a constant impeller size or a change in impeller size while maintaining a constant speed.

 **1. Changing Speed / Constant Impeller Size**